 The power of use cases lies in their flexibility.
 They allow you to show how a particular type of user will get the most out of your product.
 Use cases give you the freedom to describe problems solved, benefits, and features for buyer types with different priorities.
 (For example, business leaders vs. technical users or organizations in different industries.)

-Unlike case studies, with use cases you’re not constrained by how a specific client chose to use your product.
+Unlike case studies, use cases don’t constrain you to describing how a specific client chose to use your product.
 Use cases let prospects fill in the details unique to them.
 They’re great for demonstrating how processes work, highlighting value for specific industries or roles, and showcasing increased efficiencies.

 The case study’s twin powers are social proof and the ability to quantify results.
 When it comes to making purchase decisions, buyers want to hear the experiences others have had with a product.
 Case studies tell a unique story of a company’s experience with your product and how their investment turned out.